4GeeksAcademy/cybersecurity-syllabus/semana1-fundamentos-de-ciberseguridad.md/hardware-basics.md

 Also known as **graphics card** or **video card** is an internal hardware device that connects to the motherboard and allows the computer to display images on the monitor.
 There are two types of GPUs:

 1. **Integrated GPU - T**also called "integrated graphics", refers to the fact that the CPU and graphics card share the same random access memory.
 This means that all the tasks to be executed in the system, together with those of a graphical nature, are supported by the same RAM.
 2. **Dedicated graphics cards -** Also called "discrete", are those that have a separate RAM that is exclusively used by the GPU.
-This memory is called VRAM and the more memory the video card has, the more visual tasks it can run at the same time.
+This memory is called VRAM, and the more memory the video card has, the more visual tasks it can run at the same time.

 - **Sound card**.

 It is an internal hardware device that connects to the motherboard and is classified according to the channels it uses.
-For example: stereo, quadraphonic (surround sound), MIDI (professional use connector), among others.
+For example: stereo, quadraphonic (surround sound), and MIDI (professional use connector), among others.
 The main function of the board is to allow the computer to reproduce sounds through speakers or headphones.
 It also receives sounds from the user through the connection of a microphone.

 - Secondary storage device

 It is the memory that stores data permanently (or until the user deletes it), such as documents, spreadsheets, images, videos, audios, backups of files, among others.
 These are stored data that the computer does not need immediately or quickly for its operation, but are used directly by the user.
-There are two types of secondary storage devices: internal (the hard disk drive) and external (external hard disk, memory card, pendrive, CD ROM, etc.).
+There are two types of secondary storage devices: internal (the hard disk drive) and external (external hard disk, memory card, pen drive, CD-ROM, etc.).

 ![Internal Hardware](../assets/hardware-interno.png)